lachlanjs/species-ss-slim-gsgp/README.md

 ## Additional Notes

-If a user wishes to use their own dataset rather than one of the sixteen benchmarking datasets included with the `slim` library, they can load their data into a Pandas DataFrame, ensuring that the target variable is the last column.
+If a user wishes to use their own dataset rather than one of the fifteen benchmarking datasets included with the `slim` library (dataset 12 'istanbul' is currently excluded), they can load their data into a Pandas DataFrame, ensuring that the target variable is the last column.
 They can then call the `load_pandas_df` function from `datasets.data_loader` as follows:

 ```python
 from slim_gsgp.datasets.data_loader import load_pandas_df  # import the loader for the dataset PPB